Landscapes and wildlife in Namibia

 As mentioned, we have a driver who will drive us around.
 However, this person is also a professional guide and therefore also has the final responsibility for our trip.

-In addition, we will accompany you as a photographer.
-This means we can teach you a lot about wildlife photography.
+In addition, I will accompany you as a photographer.
+This means I can teach you a lot about wildlife photography.
 Think for instance about the perfect camera settings (wildlife acquires different things than for instance wedding or portrait photography), how you can perfectly use the existing light, and how you can create creative wildlife images.
-We’ll do this during the drives, as well as in camp where we can also help you with some tips about editing or the use of Lightroom.
+I’ll do this during the drives, as well as in camp where I can also help you with some tips about editing or the use of Lightroom.

 Simone has worked as a (camping) tour guide in Southern Africa from 2004 to 2007.
 During that period she did a full-time one month course at Eco Training to learn more about the bush: its animals, trees, tracks and everything else that is part of the great African circle of life.
 In addition, Simone has worked as a trainer and coach.
 In the Netherlands, Simone is a very experienced professional photographer, especially for weddings, but as soon as she has the opportunity, she will travel to Africa again!
 Her work can also be found on Instagram: @simone_afrika.

 It’s recommended to bring a camera you know well.
 I recommend a wide-angle lens to take beautiful landscape photos and a zoom lens to get closer to animals.
 Consider a 400, 500 or even 600 mm lens.
 An extender is certainly useful, although you’ll probably want to take it off early in the morning or at night to make your lens a bit brighter.
 Renting equipment is also an option!
 A tripod is a good idea for nightscapes.
 If you are not sure whether your items will be sufficient, please contact me.